 There are two primary approaches to solving this problem.

 The first is to provide a policy—for example, “the system will be updated within one week of when Enterprise IT Authority determines that a non-critical patch is required, or within one day of when the IT Authority determines a critical patch is required”—which the appraiser can evaluate, independent of the individual software updates.
 The advantage of this approach is that it scales well over time; however, most implementations of it will rely in the appraiser trusting some third party authority.

 The second approach is to have the appraiser itself verify the update history of the machine.
-This is made more complicated by the fact that most appraisers probably need more than a simple list of, e.g., the hashes of all versions used on this machine since it was created.
+This is made more complicated by the fact that most appraisers probably need more than a simple list of, e.g., the hashes of all VMM versions used on this machine since it was created.
 Software that was perfectly acceptable to run one year might be completely unacceptable five years later, but if we don't know when upgrades were applied, we don't know whether it was in a vulnerable or reasonably trustworthy state for most of its history.
 Additional complexity does not even necessarily contain useful information, particularly if we are using measurements that vary as rapidly as hashes.

-System administrators may wish to consider instead including details of their upgrade policies and history; for example, a team running a Microsoft might have an upgrade policy which guarantees that their servers are updated every patch tuesday, and within three days of any urgent out-of-cycle patches.
+System administrators may wish to consider instead including details of their upgrade policies and history; for example, a team running a Microsoft VMM might have an upgrade policy which guarantees that their servers are updated every patch tuesday, and within three days of any urgent out-of-cycle patches.
 If the administrators are trusted, an appraiser might reasonably accept such a guarantee, especially if the current measurement reflects this week's expected version.

 In some cases, multiple update policies or complex role-based update policies may apply.
 For example, a vTPM owner might be authorized to update the vTPM software (equivalent to updating the pTPM firmware), but the server operator's update policy would apply for changes to the VMM.